Skip to main content

 Can I summarise multiple files at once?

-No. Summarise works with one document or one text selection at a time.
+No. Summarise works with one document or one text selection at a time but you can upload multiple documents and switch between tabs to view the summary for each.

 Did this answer your question?